Site menu

 Do I need police checks?

-All childminders are required to undergo a Disclosure and Barring Service (DBS) check and to join the DBS update service.
+All childminders are required to undergo an enhanced Disclosure and Barring Service (DBS) check and to join the DBS update service.
 Everyone else aged 16 or over, who lives or works in the premises where the childminding will take place, is also required to undergo a DBS check.
 Guidance on this can be found on the gov.uk website.

 How much will it cost to set up a childminding business?

 There are costs associated with registering as a childminder such as paying for DBS checks, Ofsted registration etc. You may need to buy certain items such as stair gates, a first aid kit, books etc depending on what you already have in your home.
+Childminders who have successfully registered with Ofsted in Norfolk may be entitled to claim a £600 reimbursement grant from Norfolk County Council, details of which will be shared during the briefing video.